printers-for-people/catboat/docs/Config_Reference.md

 #   The height (in mm) that the head should be commanded to move to
 #   just prior to starting a probe operation.
 The default is 5.
 #min_horizontal_move_z: 1.0
-#   minimum value for horizontal move z
+#   The minimum value for horizontal move z to be used when
-#   (only used when adaptive_horizontal_move_z is True)
+#   adaptive_horizontal_move_z is enabled.
+#   The default is 1mm
 #adaptive_horizontal_move_z: False
-#   if we should adjust horizontal move z after the first adjustment round,
+#   Set it to True to automatically adjust horizontal move z after the first
-#   based on error.
+#   adjustment round, based on error.
-#   when set to True, initial horizontal_move_z is the config value,
+#   When enabled, the initial horizontal_move_z is the config value,
-#   subsequent iterations will set horizontal_move_z to
+#   and subsequent iterations will set horizontal_move_z to
 #   the ceil of error, or min_horizontal_move_z - whichever is greater.
+#   The default is False.
 #retries: 0
 #   Number of times to retry if the probed points aren't within
 #   tolerance.